tkmharris/tkmharris.github.io/wishlist.md

 * **Silent Spring**, Rachel Carson.
 * **Simone Weil: an anthology**, Simone Weil.
 * **The Sleepwalkers: How Europe Went to War in 1914**, Christopher Clark.
+* **The Strangest Man: The hidden Life of Paul Dirac, Quantum Genius**, Graham Farmelo.
 * **Territory of Light**, Yuko Tsushima.
 * **Things The Grandchildren Should Know**, Mark Oliver Everett.
 * **The Three-Body Problem**,  Liu Cixin.